MCP Server

 What the server exposes

-A focused set of tools — read your model, change it, or compute against it.
+Seventeen tools — read your model, change it, compute against it, and bridge it to the web app.

 read